Birmingham Central Synagogue

 If you or someone you know would like to see a friendly face, or just to have a chat – be it on a one-off or regular basis – please provide details here.

-Now as part of the United Synagogue, the shul is managed by an Executive and a Board of Management.
-The current officers were elected on Sunday 11th March 2018.
+The shul is managed by an Executive and Council.
+The current officers were elected on Sunday 2nd June 2019.

 Geoffrey Clements (Chairman)